akeneo/pim-helpcenter/content/md/connectivity/how-to-connect-my-pim-apps.md

 Apps can retrieve and push data from and into Akeneo PIM through the REST API and events.
 Thanks to a step-by-step activation process integrated into the Akeneo PIM interface, anyone can connect an App to Akeneo PIM despite these technical interactions.

 # Where to find Apps & Connectors?
 Because we know it can be tedious to leave your work environment to find the App or Connector you need, we bring them to you.
-We developed the PIM `Marketplace` as a way for you to smoothly identify the most relevant App or Connector directly from your PIM interface.
+We developed the PIM `App Store` as a way for you to smoothly identify the most relevant App or Connector directly from your PIM interface.

 ![PIM App Store](../img/pim-marketplace-with-apps.png)